rowlandz/miscr/README.md

 ![images/miscr_example.png](images/miscr_example.png)

+C and C++ are well known to be unsafe languages.
+Therefore a number of "C/C++ replacement" languages have been gaining popularity in the last decade or so such as Rust, Zig, Carbon, and Nim.
+Of these, Rust is the most popular and has the most sophisticated tool for enforcing garbage-collector-free memory
+safety: the borrow checker.
+However a common complaint about Rust is that it's difficult to migrate projects from C++ which could require major code restructuring.
+It also has a high learning curve; the phrase "fighting the borrow checker" is often employed to describe the experience of a Rust newbie.

+The main research question of MiSCR is thus: _Is there a middle ground between the lawlessness of C++ and the strictness of Rust?_ A middle ground where the design patterns of C++ code can be preserved more or less unchanged while introducing Rust-inspired memory safety?

 ## Build the Compiler

 The MiSCR tools are written in C++ and use the LLVM libraries.
 Aside from that,